zeus-fyi/olympus/README_ZEUS_PHILOSOPHY.md

 peer reviewable scorecards where engineers earn points linked to achievements, and how they achieved them, and the quality of the work, and we will use performance coaches to help our teams work in cohesion, help you resolve personal and work conflicts, and help us grow leaders and stronger characters.
-None of these coaches will be used for any secret messaging or gossiping, and unless otherwise stated by them all of your talks will be confidential barring only exceptional circumstances, unless you're explicitly told otherwise.
+None of these coaches will be used for any secret messaging or gossiping, and unless otherwise explicitly stated by them all of your talks will be confidential barring only exceptional circumstances.

 ### How We Measure Success